General Fellowship FAQ's

 Q. How will I be notified of the status of my application?

-A. Fellowship applicants for 2014-15 were notified of their finalist status by the end of February 2014.
-Interviews between Fellows and Host Communities occurred from March 10-21, 2014 and final selection occurred by the end of March 2014.
+A. Fellowship applicants will be notified of their finalist status and interviewed in February 2018.
+Interviews between Fellows and Host Communities will occur in April 2018 and final selection will occur by the end of April 2018.

 Q. Is there an age limit for fellows?